digital-work-lab/digital-work-lecture/docs/06_communication_teaching_notes.md

 whiteboard: expands the symbol set, e.g., allowing participants to develop sketches or mathematical models. also increases parallelism (audio, video of participants, and video of whiteboard)
 Video: increase symbol set (visual cues, gestures, reactions) - especially when meetings aim to converge on particular items.
 Appropriation factors: familiar with the challenges, perhaps even trained to increase video-use, could be due to past experiences, or even norms in the team or organization.
 AI assistant: several features to transcribe, summarize, or sub-title meetings - improves reprocessability (during and after the meeting)
-coding: Convergence requires high synchronicity, especially wrt. the symbol set of collaborative coding (synchronous) - e.g., [Visual Studio Live Share](https://visualstudio.microsoft.com/de/services/live-share/)
+coding: Convergence requires high synchronicity, especially wrt. the symbol set of collaborative coding (synchronous) - e.g., [Visual Studio Live Share](https://visualstudio.microsoft.com/de/services/live-share/){: target="_blank"}

  https://www.zoom.com/en/products/collaboration-tools/features/